-Note: Due to the varied nature of stains and fabrics, there is no guarantee that the results of these household solutions will be positive.
-Always check the seating deck label code to make sure the cleaning agent you choose is compatible with the fabric.
+Note: Always check the seating deck label code to make sure the cleaning agent you choose is compatible with the fabric.
 You may need to contact a professional cleaning specialist to purchase a solvent or dry-cleaning product for fabrics with "S" or "WS" cleaning codes.